c4cs/c4cs.github.io/_commands/basics/pwd.md

 pwd
 --

-`pwd` stands for print working directory. `pwd` outputs the full pathname of the current work director.
+`pwd` stands for print working directory. `pwd` outputs the full pathname of the current work directory.

 ~~~ bash
 $ pwd